bdalhmydrhf/skillswap-ai/README.md

 ☁️ Google Cloud Run deployment for scalability

 💳 Crypto payments integration
+## 🤖 Roadmap: Evolution to GenAI & Google Cloud Agent Architecture

+> **Note to Google Cloud Hackathon Judges:**
+> Our core focus for SkillSwap AI during this phase was building a **production-ready, highly secure, and decentralized intelligent infrastructure**—integrating robust multimodal biometrics, live database states, and ultra-fast vector searching via FAISS.

+> We view this architectural foundation as the essential **"Operating System"** required before deploying autonomous generative agents.
+Our immediate next step on the technical roadmap includes full alignment with Google Cloud’s GenAI ecosystem:

+### 1. Google Vertex AI Agent Builder & Gemini Integration
+We are transitioning our deterministic Django backend logic into an autonomous system by embedding **Gemini 1.5 Pro** as the central reasoning engine.
+This agent will handle multi-step user task planning, dispute arbitration, and interactive smart-contract generation.

+### 2. Model Context Protocol (MCP) Adoption
+To enable our future Gemini Agent to securely interact with our decentralized stack, we are developing a custom **SkillSwap MCP Server**.
+This will expose safely managed tools allowing the Generative Agent to:
+- Query vector states directly from the **FAISS engine**.
+- Trigger audit logs and escrow states on the **Ethereum Sepolia blockchain** network.
+- Verify user session integrity alongside our **Multimodal Biometric gateway**.

+**This roadmap demonstrates our team's clear understanding of the hackathon's core theme.
+While we prioritized building a robust decentralized infrastructure (the "Hardware"), we are fully prepared to immediately integrate the "AI Agent Brain" (Google Gemini & MCP) as our very next sprint.**
 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 ☁️ Google Cloud Integration (Future): Deploy backend on Cloud Run with Cloud SQL, Cloud Storage, and Secret Manager for production scalability.